sci-comp/SceneBuilder/README.md

 ![Discord](https://img.shields.io/discord/1227247629910675496?style=social&logo=Discord)

+### Scope

+Scene builder is made to serve as a scene browser and scene placer for scenes of type Node3D.
+Scene builder also aims to offer a handful of productivity commands.

+#### Multi-mesh Instances

+Scattering large numbers of objects, often with help from multi-mesh instances, is currently out of scope.
+Please see one of the specialized tools below,

+- [Scatter](https://github.com/HungryProton/scatter) is a powerful tool designed to randomly fill areas with props or other scenes.
+- [Simple Grass Textured](https://github.com/IcterusGames/SimpleGrassTextured) is the perfect tool for painting 2d textures over a collision area.
+- [Spatial Gardener](https://github.com/dreadpon/godot_spatial_gardener) is an efficient tool that uses an octree to scatter plants or props arbitrary (possibly large) surfaces.

+#### Grid Snapping

+Grid snapping is currently out of scope due to the existence of [GridMap](https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html).
+GridMap is a fantastic tool built directly into Godot.

 ## Installation

 In addition to being available in the AssetLib, Scene builder may be installed by simply cloning the entire repo into,